mcarifio/learn-scala/README.md

 Bugs
 ====

 * intellij git can't push to github?
-Doublecheck credentials.
+Doublecheck credentials and try using personal authentication tokens.